VenteraDevOps/piipan/docs/adr/0034-metrics-events-approach.md

 ## Consequences

 We will continue generating custom events that better support simple, user-facing summaries or reports, rather than system events that may require code for aggregating, custom query/filter support, data manipulation, or data visualization prior to user presentation.
 We will store summarized metrics instead of a running log of events.
-This means will be issuing update queries for summary records rather than a series of insert queries.
+This means we will be issuing a combination of insert & update queries to maintain summary records rather than ONLY issuing a series of insert queries.

 We will continue with a 1-1 relationship between a specific metric needing to be captured and a function within the Metrics Collect Function App.
 The logic for this work will consist of constructing the custom event, publishing the event, collecting it, and persisting it.